Marchuck/ExpandableDelegates/README.md

 Look at master branch.
 Code at MainActivity.class will help you.

-If you have applied this library in your project, contact me, I'll add it to list.
+If you have applied this library in your project, contact me, I will add it to the following list:

 #Projects using this library: